affidaty-blockchain/trinci-node/README.md

 ```

 This script make possible to collect the _local IP_
-, negotiate an _remote access_ point via uPnP, and use this information for the node monitoring.
+, negotiate a _remote access_ point via uPnP, and use this information for the node monitoring.
 If you not have access to `ip addr`, `ifconfig`, `hostname`, `gid`, collect those infomrations manually and run the node in this way:

 ```bash
 ./trinci --local-ip $local_ip --public-ip $public_ip:$port --rest-port $TARGET_PORT --bootstrap-path $BS_PATH